Soreng

 Soreng is a town and headquarters of the Soreng district in the Indian state of Sikkim.
-Soreng is a newly formed District.
+Soreng was carved as a new district from erstwhile West Sikkim on 21 Dec 2021.

-Soreng is known for its largest production of vegetables, oranges and flowers.
-The inhabitants are mostly dependent on agriculture, floriculture and tourism for their livelihood and are mostly Sikkimese, Nepali.
+Soreng is known for its production of oranges, ginger, large cardamom, vegetables and flowers.
+The inhabitants are mostly dependent on agriculture, horticulture and tourism for their livelihood and are mostly Sikkimese, Nepali.
 The majority of the community follow Hinduism and Buddhism while the rest are Christians.

 Soreng is about 45 km by road from Darjeeling and 102 km from the capital Gangtok.
 The region is an Ecotourism spot, and thousands of people visit every year.
 It is close to Daramdin.

-The area's major attractions are its landscapes, fisheries, views of Mount Kangchenjunga, flora and fauna, and white river rafting on the Teesta river.
+The area's major attractions are its landscapes, fisheries, views of Mount Kangchenjunga, flora fauna, and white river rafting on the Teesta River.

-Currently the M.L.A of Soreng is Aditya Golay Tamang (Sikkim Krantikari Morcha).